borisboc/docker_image_annotations/README.md

 Open your web browser and and go to URL : http://localhost:8080/.
 Then log in [label-studio](https://labelstud.io/).

-Sign-up / create an account.
+Sign-up / create an account (you have to create an account at first start if you started from empty label_studio_data volume).

 Get your label-studio API KEY (acces token).
 Somewhere in 2025, Label Studio have changed their authorization / tokens methods.
 But FiftyOne still uses the old method.<br>
 So you first need to go to `Organization > API Tokens Settings` and activate `Legacy Tokens`. <br>
-Then go to your `account & settings` page, go to `Legacy Token` section and copy the `Access Token`, and paste it inside the file [label_studio_image/label_studio_secrets.env](label_studio_image/label_studio_secrets.env)
+Then go to your `account & settings` page, go to `Legacy Token` section and copy the `Access Token`, and paste it inside the file `.env`.

 ```
 LABELSTUDIO_API_KEY="PLEASE PASTE YOUR LABEL STUDIO ACCESS TOKEN HERE, WITHIN THE DOUBLE QUOTES"
 ```

-Stop the containers (e.g. CTRL+C in the terminal you upped the containers, or using Docker Desktop).
+Stop the containers.
+Please refer to dedicated paragraph bellow.

 Restart the containers (see docker compose command above) so that FiftyOne environment is updated.